cdenq/pinns-teaching-uis/README.md

 <a name="exe-sum"></a>
 # Executive Summary

-The follow is the companion GitHub repo for our research paper "A Meshfree Deep Learning Approach for Numerical Solution of Differential Equations".
+The following is the companion GitHub repo for our research paper "A Meshfree Deep Learning Approach for Numerical Solution of Differential Equations".
 This is provided as-is for math faculty, educators, and students alike to use in teaching PINNs, deep learning, and differential equations in their classroom settings.

 <!-- ABOUT THE PROJECT -->
 <a name="started"></a>